QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 You can now create a new map with your Godot project as the game type.

+Note
+{: .label .label-blue }
-**Note:** If you're having trouble clicking the apply button on the window, temporarily increase your screen's resolution.
+If you're having trouble clicking the apply button on the window, temporarily increase your screen's resolution.
 Not clicking apply here can cause issues later on when reloading Trenchbroom.

 ## Enabling Trenchbroom Texture Collections